Yeeldx/yeeldbox-devdocs/docs/contributing/governance/governance-and-operations.md

 ---

-Since [YIP-61: Governance 2.0](https://gov.yearn.finance/t/yip-61-governance-2-0/10460) passed on April 25th, 2021, yearn began the transition into a **multi-DAO** structure, managed by **constrained delegation**.
+Since [YIP-61: Governance 2.0](https://gov.Yeeldx.finance/t/yip-61-governance-2-0/10460) passed on April 25th, 2021, Yeeldx began the transition into a **multi-DAO** structure, managed by **constrained delegation**.
 This approach allows protocol development not to be stiffened by bureaucracy while maintaining a sufficient level of decentralization.

 Multi-DAO refers to the fluid number of decentralized autonomous organizations (DAOs) that contribute to the protocol in some unique way.
 These independent groups consist of YFI holders, yTeams and the Multisig.